Are we on the verge of a recession? It’s unlikely — at least this year - The Boston Globe

 That’s a scary proposition.
 Unfortunately, it’s an entirely reasonable one, too.

-You can reach me at larry.edelman@globe.com and follow me on Twitter @GlobeNewsEd.
+Larry Edelman can be reached at larry.edelman@globe.com.
+Follow him on Twitter @GlobeNewsEd.